zhin327/100-days-Zachery-Log/README.md

 2/1 Day 20 - Finished the game of war project.
 Topics reviewed and covered, callbacks, promises.
 Use of API's (deck of cards API), styling and layout, algorithm practice, UX Improvments.
 Touched on Async/Await.

 2/7 Day 21 - Did not update Github as I was focused on mastering CSS Grid + Flexbox, I have worked to understand the concepts and build upon both of those skills.
 I spent today focusing on cleaning up my Github and updating LinkedIn with a more professional look and feel.
+Rebuilt a Bored Bot API from scratch to ensure I know the content and how to reuse it.
+Project Name --> Bored Bot